-How does Red Lane school evaluate the effectiveness of the provision made How Red Lane Pupil progress meetings - half termly Provision mapping Differentiated Meeting with the Speech and Language Therapist Differentiated Meetings with Behaviour Support staff Learning passports reviewed termly.
-Whole school Termly visits from outside agencies to monitor Staff awareness school adapt the curriculum and school environment for pupils curriculum Targeted support Visual timetables Individual 1:1 work curriculum Simplified language ELKLAN strategies behaviour policy Reward systems in place PSHE/SEAL programmes lunchtime adjustments Lunchtime activities Writing slopes Pencil grips Improved accessibility of building How the school ensure the inclusion of pupils with SEN in activities outside of the classroom (including school trips and after school clubs) All children are invited to attend all clubs.
+Learning passports How Red Lane school adapt the curriculum and school environment for pupils Differentiated curriculum Targeted support Visual timetables Individual 1:1 work Differentiated curriculum Simplified language Elklan strategies reviewed termly.
+Whole school behaviour policy Reward systems in place PSHE/SEAL programmes lunchtime adjustments Lunchtime activities Staff awareness Writing slopes Pencil grips Improved accessibility of building How the school ensure the inclusion of pupils with SEND in activities outside of the classroom (including school trips and after school clubs) All children are invited to attend all clubs.
 The curriculum includes opportunities for outside visits Staff are aware of any additional needs All clubs are fully inclusive Additional staff are in place if required Risk assessments are completed Additional staff are in place if required Risk assessments are completed What specialist skills/ expertise do school staff have?
-Three staff members are qualified SENCOs ELKLAN training Three staff members are qualified SENCOs Team teach trained Three staff members are qualified SENCOs What training are the staff teaching and supporting pupils with SEN having/recently had?
-Discussion with Educational Psychologist Discussion with Educational Psychologist ELKLAN training Sign - a - Long training Discussion with Educational Psychologist Behaviour management training Discussion with Educational Psychologist Sensory Support Service School nurse What external specialist services are accessed by school to meet the needs of pupils and support their families (to include education, health, social care and community/voluntary sector services) Educational Psychologist Ladywood Outreach Service School nurse Paediatric Learning Disability Team Speech and Language Therapists School nurse School nurse Behaviour Support Service Occupational Therapist Physiotherapist Sensory Support Service School nurse
+Three staff members are qualified SENCO's ELKLAN training Two staff members are qualified SENCO's Team teach trained Two staff members are qualified SENCO's What training are the staff teaching and supporting pupils with SEND having/recently had?
+Discussion with Educational Psychologist Discussion with Educational Psychologist ELKLAN training Sign - a - Long training Discussion with Educational Psychologist, Ladywood Outreach Service Behaviour management training Discussion with Educational Psychologist Sensory support service School nurse What external specialist services are accessed by school to meet the needs of pupils and support their families (to include education, health, social care and community/volunta ry sector services) Educational Psychologist Ladywood outreach service School nurse Learning Disability Team Speech and Language therapists School nurse School nurse Behaviour support service Occupational therapist Physiotherapist Sensory support service School nurse How is equipment and facilities to Items are purchased using the school budget.
+Occupational Therapy can supply specific equipment.

-How is equipment and facilities to support pupils secured?
-Items are purchased using the school budget Occupational Therapy can supply specific equipment How does Red Lane school support pupils with SEN during transition?
+support pupils secured?
+How does Red Lane school support pupils with SEND during transition?
 Prior to starting Red Lane school, meetings are held with parents.
 Parents are invited to attend "play and stay" sessions.
 Children attending other nursery classes are visited, meetings attended and extra visits arranged.
 Transition between classes involves information being passed to the new teacher and visits made.
 This is done in the summer term.
 When a pupil transfers to secondary school relevant information /paperwork is passed to the secondary school SENCO.
-Ladywood Outreach Service also arranges Induction packages.
+Ladywood Outreach service also arranges Induction packages.
 This allows pupils to make extra visits to their new secondary school.
 Moving Up booklet is made for pupils to take home in July.
-How does Red Lane school support young people with SEN in preparing for adulthood, independent living and the next phase of their education, training or employment?
+How does Red Lane school support young people with SEND in preparing for adulthood, independent living and the next phase of their education, training or employment?
 Access to enrichment activities Meetings with secondary school staff Visitors from the community Transition days to secondary school School trips Crucial Crew Enhanced transition to secondary school Discuss aspirations with the children.